cardano-scaling/hydra/docs/docs/tutorial/index.md

 The message will include a `contestationDeadline`, set using the configurable `--contestation-period`.
 Until this deadline, the closing snapshot can be contested with a more recent, multi-signed snapshot.
 Your `hydra-node` would contest automatically for you if the closed snapshot is not the last known one.

-We need to wait now until the deadline has passed, which will be notified by the `hydra-node` through the websocket API with a `ReadyToFanout` message.
+We need to wait now until the deadline has passed, which will be notified by the `hydra-node` through the WebSocket API with a `ReadyToFanout` message.

-At this point any head member can issue distribution of funds on the layer one.
+At this point, any head member can issue distribution of funds on layer 1.
-You can do this through the websocket API one last time:
+You can do this through the WebSocket API one last time:

 ```json title="Websocket API"
 { "tag": "Fanout" }
 ```

-This will again submit a transaction to the layer one and once successful is indicated by a `HeadIsFinalized` message which includes the distributed `utxo`.
+This will submit a transaction to layer 1.
+Once successful, it will be indicated by a `HeadIsFinalized` message that includes the distributed `utxo`.

-To confirm, you can query the funds of both, `alice` and `bob`, on the layer
+To confirm, you can query the funds of both `alice` and `bob` on layer 1:
-one:

 ```shell
 echo "# UTxO of alice"